Home Private Aviation Charter Prices by Route

 10–13 passengers.
 Legacy 600, Challenger 300.

 The most seasonally volatile route in Europe.
 Ibiza Airport records over 30 private jet landings per day at the August peak — the highest concentration of any European island airport.
-Weekend departures on Thursdays and Fridays in July and August command a premium of 15 to 25% over midweek.
-The return window — Sunday afternoon and evening — sees the same pressure in reverse.
-For groups flying to an Ibiza villa, the cost per person on a light jet for six passengers is approximately €1,700 to €2,300 each way — comparable to a premium commercial fare with significantly better logistics.
-Request an Ibiza quote from JetLuxe and compare standard and empty leg pricing in a single search.
+Weekend departures on Thursdays and Fridays in July and August command a premium of 15 to 25% over midweek, and the return window — Sunday afternoon and evening — sees the same pressure in reverse.
+For a group of six flying to a villa, the cost per person on a light jet works out at roughly €1,700 to €2,300 each way — comparable to a premium commercial fare, with far better logistics.
+If you are arriving in a group with luggage, arranging a fixed-price airport-to-villa transfer in advance through GetTransfer removes the one weak link in an otherwise seamless door-to-door trip.

 London → Geneva Twin-season demand